beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 Finally, the tree can also be exported to a graphics file (pdf, svg, etc.) using the options in the `File` menu.

-{% include callout.html type="warning" content="How do the viruses from the Americas cluster relative to the African viruses and what conclusions can we draw from the inferred time scale?<br /><br /><br />" %}
+{% include question.html space="0" content="How do the viruses from the Americas cluster relative to the African viruses and what conclusions can we draw from the inferred time scale?" %}

 ## References